paprika253/astro_signs/README.md

 # astro_signs
-simple app with hash using /n
+Simple app with hash using.
-just write your date
+ Just write your date